 The VR Supervisor reviews and approves or denies the phase adjustment request in RHW by selecting the Phase Adjustment Approval tab from the case in RHW.

-Note: This is only available if the adjustment is within the program year quarter the case was closed.
+Note: This is available only if the adjustment is within the program year quarter the case was closed.

 If the change is approved, the VR counselor closes the case as an unsuccessful closure in RHW.

-Closure Before Application Is Returned to Initial Contact with Case Assignment (Potentially Eligible Cases Only)
+Closure Before Application Is Returned to Potentially Eligible with Case Assignment (for Pre-ETS only)

-To request and complete a phase adjustment from a closed status before after Application back to an Initial Contact with Case Assignment for potentially eligible cases, follow the procedure below.
+In order to request and complete a phase adjustment from a Closure before Application to Potentially Eligible with Case Assignment, follow the procedure below.

-The VR counselor does the following:
+The VR counselor takes the following steps:

 Reviews the case and gathers information from the customer to ensure that a phase adjustment is appropriate